 Critical Competencies and Advanced French Studies: A Toolkit for Collegiate Educators and Advisors

-Principal investigator
+Principal investigator and project co-director

 Heather Willis Allen, Department of French and Italian; Second Language Acquisition PhD Program

-Faculty Experts
+Faculty experts

-Lars Erickson, Professor of French, University of Rhode Island, RI
+Lars Erickson, University of Rhode Island

-Elyse Petit, French Faculty & Program Coordinator, Santa Rosa Junior College, CA
+Elyse Petit, Santa Rosa Junior College

-Nisrine Slitine El Mghari, Assistant Professor of French & Francophone Studies, University of Kentucky, KY
+Nisrine Slitine El Mghari, University of Kentucky

 About the project